blues/app-accelerators/12-remote-power-control/README.md

 ## Configuring Power Control Alerts

 In addition to setting the state of a control line, you can use environment variables to add additional behaviors that correlate the measured power with the state of the relay.
 Specifically, setting the environment variable `alert_power_activity_2=source` indicates that monitor 2 is a source of power with the expectation that voltage, current and power are all zero when the pin is low, and within the configured ranges when the pin is high.
-Without this, the monitor would send undervoltage/current/power alert when the relay is switched off.
+Without this, the monitor would send undervoltage/current/power alerts when the relay is switched off.

 These variables describe how long it takes for the monitored equipment to startup or shutdown.
 Power monitoring alerts are suppressed during the startup and shutdown period after a control line changes state.